Jamesbarford/holyc-lang/README.md

     alt="alt text"
     title="introduction header"/>
 </p>

-A holyc compiler built from scratch in C. Currently it is non optimising, walking the AST and compiling it directly to x86_64 assembly code as text which is fed into gcc to assemble.
+A HolyC compiler built from scratch in C. Currently it is non optimising, walking the AST and compiling it directly to x86_64 assembly code as text which is fed into gcc to assemble.
 Floating point arithmetic is supported as are most of the major language features.
 There is experimental support for transpiling